julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 This is not medical advice.
 This is folklore, ancestral knowledge, and the craft of roots, leaves, and story.

+To explore fertility for men, see [Fertility Herbs for Men](/fertility-herbs-men/).
+Or if you are interested in learning about the folklore-rich conception rites, see [Magic of Creation](/folk-fertility-rituals/).

 ---

 ## The Womb in Old European Magic